 Emails aren’t supposed to be essays.
 They should be polite but concise.
 You should make your point without any waffle.
 Get into the habit of keeping emails to no more than five lines.
-And if you suspect an email will lead to a huge, unnecessary email conversation?
+And if you suspect an email will lead to an unnecessarily long email conversation?
 Pick up the phone and chat things through to deal with the matter more efficiently.

-We always think we’ll achieve more in one day than we actually end up tackling.
+We always think we’ll achieve more in one day than we end up tackling.
 So stop trying to cram everything in and schedule less.
-You’ll feel less overwhelmed, rushed and frustrated if you concentrate on just three or four key tasks each day.
-And when you tick them off your list, you’ll feel like you’ve really accomplished something, setting you up beautifully for the next day.
+You’ll feel less overwhelmed, rushed and frustrated if you concentrate on just three or four essential tasks each day.
+And when you tick them off your list, you’ll feel like you’ve accomplished something, setting you up beautifully for the next day.

 When time is money, why would you waste several hours ironing or cleaning your home?
 Be picky about how you expend your energy and hire other people to do those personal chores for you.
 Hire a cleaner and do your food shopping online.
 You can then concentrate on earning more money.

 If you want to be at the top of your game, then make sure you unplug and recharge your batteries at the end of each day.
 Cut out the internet and switch off your phone, if possible.
 Even better, avoid all television and digital appliances at least two hours before bed.
 Read some fiction instead.